Student Life-cycle at HEDW Conference —

 • Improving University financial administration and HR administration

 Wow!
-Imagine if you could move the needle just a few degrees in any of these areas – Pause at this line-up and think of the possibilities at your institution.
-I’ll give you a few instances.
-What if analytics could pinpoint at-risk students?
-Or draw attention to building systems that have reached a point where ongoing maintenance is about to exceed the replacement cost?
+Imagine for a moment if you could move the needle just a few degrees in any of these areas – Pause at this line-up and think of the possibilities at your institution.
+I’ll give you a few for instances.
+What if analytics could pin point at-risk students?
+Or draw attention to buildings systems that have reached a point where ongoing maintenance is about to exceed the cost of replacement?
 Or more effectively align grant spending to academic and research outcomes?
-Or spotlight supplier expenses that are on a trajectory to exceed budgets?
+Or spot light supplier expenses that are on a trajectory to exceed budgets?

 And, for those of you who occupy the world of academic teaching hospitals, I’ll throw another opportunity at you: